python-adaptive/paper/paper.md

 These different sampling goals each require a loss function tailored to the specific case.

 #### Different loss functions tailor sampling performance for different classes of functions
-Additionally, it is important to take into account the class of functions being learned when selecting a loss function, even if the specific goal (e.g. continuity of the approximation) remains unchanged.
+Additionally, it is important to take the class of functions being learned when selecting a loss function into account, even if the specific goal (e.g. continuity of the approximation) remains unchanged.
 For example, if we wanted a smooth approximation to a function with a singularity, then the interpoint distance loss function would be a poor choice, even if it is generally a good choice for that specified goal.
 This is because the aforementioned loss function will "lock on" to the singularity, and will fail to sample the function elsewhere once it starts.
 This is an illustration of the following principle: for optimal sampling performance, loss functions should be tailored to the particular domain of interest.